b-lukaszuk/rust_luzne_zadanka/book1/ch01/README.md

 # Book 1

-Chapter 1 from "The Rust Programming Language" written at a whim.
+Selected bits from "The Rust Programming Language" written at a whim.

+## Chapter 1

+Getting Started.

 Link to the [chapter online](https://rust-book.cs.brown.edu/ch01-00-getting-started.html).